sony/esstra/README.md

     SHA1: 0de70008ffa3f198baf55c7b3f3d03b4ca11c21f
 ```

-For more details on **ESSTRA Utility** and the structure of the metadata, please refer to
+For more details on **the ESSTRA Utility** and the structure of the metadata, please refer to
 [util/README.md](/util/README.md).

 ## Installing GCC Spec File